 The Eight Best Countries to Move to from the US

 Portugal is widely regarded as one of the best countries to move to from the US.
 There are quite a few reasons for this.

 To start with, Portugal’s warm, temperate climate makes it a favorite spot to relax in the sun.
 Plus, you can rest easy knowing that you and your family are likely far from any danger.
-According to the 2021 Global Peace Index, Portugal is the fourth safest country in the world.
+According to the 2023 Global Peace Index, Portugal is the seventh safest country in the world.